MaryJay787/pfwtfp-ruby-hash-concept-review-atl-web-042219-gap/README.md

 ## Recognize Hash Vocabulary Word: Key

 In a dictionary we lookup a definition by the word.
 When we look things up in a hash we call the unique thing we search by the _key_.
+Some documentation calls the _key_ the _index_ &mdash; just like with an array.
+We're going to call it a _key_.

 ## Recognize Hash Vocabulary Word: Value